porsche-design-system/porsche-design-system/packages/components-js/src/components/layout/grid/grid.design.md

 # Grid
 The grid is a fixed component in the digital Porsche layout.
-It provides a visual system consisting of a defined number of columns.
-It allows a responsive layout and therefore a homogeneous and balanced content placement across all Porsche web experiences and screen sizes.
+It provides a visual system consisting of a defined number of columns. t allows a responsive layout and therefore a homogeneous and balanced content placement across all Porsche web experiences and screen sizes.

 ## Grid architecture